First Day Center Loop

 A community guide to Guanajuato, Mexico

-A simple, community-edited guide to events, places, and life in Guanajuato.
+A community-edited board for events, places, services, and daily life in Guanajuato — written for the people who live here, useful for anyone visiting.
 Anyone can submit; everything is reviewed before it goes live.

 Know a missing event, place, guide tip, or service?
 Add a listing